National Justice Movement: History and profile

 In what some regard as an unusual position for an Arab nationalist party, the Movement has not cited the United States as the main international enemy.
 At the party's launch, Britain and Iran were named the two countries with which it would not cooperate, publicly or secretly, because of their past and present attitudes towards Bahrain.
 "Britain had enslaved Bahrainis, undermined their rights and humiliated them during its occupation of Bahrain, whereas Iran has often laid claims to our country," said Ahmad Zaman, "...the United States, unlike Iran, does not have claims to Bahrain."

-One of its candidates in 2006's election was likely to be a twice-arrested terror suspect, Mohi Al Deen Mahmoud Khan.
-A former jihadi active in Afghanistan, Mr Khan told reporters: "I do not rule out taking part in the legislative elections to serve the community, particularly after I joined the National Justice Movement".
-He praised the Movement saying it would revive the rights of the Sunnis "who have lapsed into an uncomfortable silence that has made them appear as the unquestionably obedient supporters of the government while suffering from neglect in housing and other services provided by the state."
+One of its candidates in the 2006 election was likely to be a twice-arrested terror suspect, Mohi Al Deen Mahmoud Khan.
+A former jihadi active in Afghanistan, Khan told reporters: "I do not rule out taking part in the legislative elections to serve the community, particularly after I joined the National Justice Movement".
+He praised the Movement, saying it would revive the rights of the Sunnis "who have lapsed into an uncomfortable silence that has made them appear as the unquestionably obedient supporters of the government while suffering from neglect in housing and other services provided by the state."

 Khan was the leader of a six-member group arrested twice in 2004 on suspicion of planning to carry out "bombings on the government and businesses," according to Bahrain's Ministry of Interior and the National Security Agency.
 However, they were not charged.
-Khan's lawyer Fareed Gazi, an MP with the Economists Bloc said that "There is no concrete evidence against him.
+Khan's lawyer Fareed Gazi, an MP with the Economists Bloc said: "There is no concrete evidence against him.
 People should not be jailed for thoughts."
-After they were freed a second time the six alleged a government harassment campaign against them, which included posting their photos on images on pornographic websites.
+After they were freed a second time, the six alleged a government harassment campaign against them, which included posting their photos on pornographic websites.